snebl/e6AutoArchive/README.md

 ![Screenshot](images/image.png)

+### !!
+This program can be a bit confusing to use at first.
+Please read the usage section below. !!
+### !!
+NOTE: If the console menu "bugs out"/breaks when opened normally try opening through command prompt. !!

 A console program that lets you more easily make and maintain large collections of media from a *certain blue website* =3=